thinkum/commonide/README.md

           software development outsourcing, in a manner, using any combination of FOSS software components and commercially licensed software components.
-As such, even the adoption of an "Outsourced Infrastructrure," in any singular regard, may entail any number of processes requiring a manner of infrastructure management, generally regardless of the nature of the, _per se_, "Outsourcing"
+As such, even the adoption of an "Outsourced Infrastructure," in any singular regard, may entail any number of processes requiring a manner of infrastructure management, generally regardless of the nature of the, _per se_, "Outsourcing"